John A. Macdonald Legacy Review

 • History Should Be Truthful

-by sstelmaschuk, almost 3 years ago
+by sstelmaschuk, over 3 years ago

 While there is no doubt that Macdonald played his role in the Confederation of Canada and oversaw many developments in his role as our first Prime Minister, it is beyond harmful to attempt to only focus on the 'positives' of his role in history while trying to deny the harm that he had done at the same time.